Polar amplification in idealized climates: the role of ice, moisture, and seasons

 - Timothy Merlis (McGill)

 Polar amplification of climate change is simulated across models with various representations of local feedbacks and poleward energy transports.
-Yet uncertainty in attribution remains due to the interactive nature of the physical mechanisms and the different perspectives afforded by different diagnostic methods.
-Here, the role of sea-ice processes, moist energy transport, and the seasonal cycle of insolation are systematically investigated in two models, an energy balance model (EBM) and an idealized general circulation model (GCM).
-Filling this gap in the modeling hierarchy reveals that, while annual-mean polar amplification is insensitive to the inclusion of a seasonal cycle with a simple ice-albedo feedback, the seasonal warming pattern and change in polar energy flux convergence are profoundly affected by the combined influence of seasons and thermodynamic-ice processes, in a manner consistent with state-of-the-art climate model projections.
-In particular, a minimum in summer polar warming occurs where temperatures are in their melting regime, and a maximum occurs where thick, cold ice preconditions a large radiatively forced temperature response.
-Despite this large winter warming, the annual-mean polar amplification is reduced compared to the case of a simple ice-albedo feedback.
-When the effect of latent heat transport on the EBM’s diffusive representation of atmospheric energy transport is disabled, polar amplification is further reduced by a factor of 1.7 across the range of ice representations, suggestive of a superposition of warming contributions by the ice-albedo feedback and moist processes.
-Together, the results imply that the change in surface heat capacity associated with ice loss leads to surface warming that would promote a destabilizing wintertime lapse rate feedback and that the increase in moist energy transport would lead, in more complex models, to additional warming via a water vapor feedback.
-Strong consistency of the climate responses in the EBM and GCM further support the broader relevance of our findings.
+Yet uncertainty in attribution remains due to the interactive nature of the physical drivers and the different perspectives afforded by different diagnostic methods.
+Here, the role of sea-ice processes, moist energy transport, and the seasonal cycle of insolation are systematically isolated in two models, an energy balance model and an idealized general circulation model.
+Filling this gap in the modeling hierarchy reveals that, compared to a simple ice-albedo feedback (temperature-dependent surface albedo), the addition of thermodynamic-ice processes and the seasonal cycle of insolation profoundly affects seasonal polar warming.
+Climatologically limited-extent ice in the warm season permits only small increases in absorbed solar radiation, producing weak warming, while thick, cold ice in the cold season enables a large radiatively forced response.
+Despite this enhanced winter warming, the annual-mean polar amplification is modestly reduced by thermodynamic-ice processes.
+When the effect of latent heat transport on the EBM’s diffusive representation of atmospheric energy transport is disabled, polar amplification is further reduced by a factor of 1.8 across the range of ice representations, suggestive of a nearly additive warming by ice and moist-transport processes.
+Together, the findings imply that sea-ice thinning leads to winter warming that would promote a positive lapse rate feedback and that the increase in moist energy transport would also lead, in more complex models, to additional warming via a water vapor feedback.